Thomas Dolecki 1944 - 2020 - Obituary

+He will be remembered for his love of being with family and his witty, sarcastic humor.

-Besides his wife, Thomas is survived by four sons, Michael (Joy) Dolecki of Ridgeville, Mark (Paige) Dolecki of Snoqualmie, Wash., Matthew (Silvia) Dolecki of Ladson, and Mitch (Susan Dolecki) of Cadiz, Ohio, and eight grandchildren, Jessica Weil, Eliza Dolecki, Spencer Dolecki, Devin Dolecki, Charris Dolecki, Justin Dolecki, Tyler Dolecki and Dylan Dolecki.
+He is survived by his wife; and four sons and spouses, Michael (Joy) Dolecki of Ridgeville, Mark (Paige) Dolecki of Snoqualmie, Wash., Matthew (Silvia) Dolecki of Ladson and Mitch (Susan) Dolecki of Cadiz, Ohio.
+He is also survived by his eight grandchildren, Jessica Weil, Eliza Dolecki, Spencer Dolecki, Devin Dolecki, Charris Dolecki, Justin Dolecki, Tyler Dolecki and Dylan Dolecki.

 There will be no visitation.
 A celebration of life will be held at a later date.